 The school values the importance of pupils developing their confidence in sport and physical activity, promoting the enjoyment of exercise as essential for a healthy life-style.
 All Key Stage 3 pupils have an hour of PE in mixed gender groups and an hour of games in split-gender groups.
 Through sport pupils develop their practical skills and learn the important values of teamwork, leadership, and mutual respect.

-We hold two parent’s evenings at the start of the summer term to introduce the options system to Year 8 parents and a further evening in the Autumn term to give parents guidance at the outset of GCSE work.
+We hold two parents’ evenings at the start of the summer term to introduce the options system to Year 8 parents and a further evening in the Autumn term to give parents guidance at the outset of the GCSE years.

 This is a copy of our options booklet with curriculum information for 2019.
 Download

 An overview of the subjects available

 All students study the subjects below:

 You must choose a Modern Foreign Language (French, German or Spanish)